The Legal Innovation & Technology Lab's Spot API Beta

 Spot builds upon data from the Learned Hands online game, a partnership between the LIT Lab and Stanford's Legal Design Lab.
 Learned Hands aims to crowdsource the labeling of laypeople's legal questions for the training of machine learning (ML) classifiers/issue spotters.
 Currently, this labeling is limited to publicly available historic questions from the r/legaladvice forum on Reddit.
 See Stanford and Suffolk Create Game to Help Drive Access to Justice.

-In addition to the data labeled by Learned Hands, users of the API (those building tools with it) have the option to have Spot forget or remember the content of text shared with it.
+In addition to the data labeled by Learned Hands, users of the API (those building tools with it) have the option to let Spot forget or remember the content of text shared with it.
 If Spot is given permission to remember a text, we may use it to improve the issue spotter by having humans perform their own issue spotting and using their insights to retrain the issue spotter.
 See What are the costs and benefits of letting Spot remember user data? above.

 Developers are encouraged to consider their use case carefully when deciding how to incorporate end user input regarding the remembering of texts.
 For most cases it will be prudent to have the end user either opt in or opt out.
 Only in very limited cases is it appropriate to hard code a universal selection.